Cloud Volumes ONTAP 9.6 includes several new features and enhancements.

 For more details about the 9.6 release, see the ONTAP 9 Release Notes.

 You can upgrade to Cloud Volumes ONTAP 9.6 from the 9.5 release.
-You can perform the upgrade directly from Cloud Manager.

 To understand version requirements, refer to ONTAP 9 Documentation: Cluster update requirements.